andrew-fellowes/credit_risk_classification/README.md

 * We randomly split the dataset into a training set and a test set.
 Here we forced the use of 90% of the data for training and only 10% for testing.
 We observed the class ratio was preserved between training and test sets.
 * We set up a logistic regression model using the python sklearn library and fit the training data.
 * We used the model to predict the loan status in the test set, using the independent variables from the test set as input.
-* Finally, we evaluated our model's performance compared to the test set's loan status as the source of truth.
+* Finally, we evaluated our model's performance using our test set's loan status as the source of truth.

 ## Results